AwsGeek/lightsail-containers-flask/README.md

    ```
    $ docker run -p 5000:5000 flask-container
    ```
    The Flask app will run in the container and will be exposed to your local system on port 5000.
-Browse to [http://localhost:5000](http://localhost:5000/) or use "curl" from the command line and you will see "Hello, World!".
+Browse to http://localhost:5000 or use “curl” from the command line and you will see “Hello, World!”.

    ```
    $ curl localhost:5000